Echo360 (EchoVideo): Student Guide

 Your instructor may be use the Classroom toolbar (upper-right of the Classroom player) during a Live Stream Class or for recorded videos; the different icons allow you to interact with your peers, instructor, or the media being presented; learn more about the Classroom Tools in the next section.

-How Students Respond to Polling Questions in a Presentation Slide
+How Students Respond to Polling Questions in a Slide Deck

-Supported browser(s): Firefox (recommended) and Google Chrome (latest versions).
-Safari and IE are unreliable when it comes to video playback and participating in polls.
+Supported browser(s): Firefox (recommended) Google Chrome and Edge (latest versions).
+Safari is unreliable when it comes to video playback and participating in polls.

 How Students Respond to Embedded Polls in a Video